The Children with the Golden Locks: Kumyk people

 In a variant from the Kumyks, collected in Dagestan with the Kumyk title "Къарачач" (Карачач), a widowed old man sets a test before he remarries: he will only marry if a pair of leather boots rot under the roof.
-A neighbour woman finds the boots and accelarates their decay, to allow her to marry him.
+A neighbour woman finds the boots and accelerates their decay, to allow her to marry him.
 Time passes; she begins to despise her three step-daughters, and orders her husband to get rid of them in the woods.
 The man digs up a hole next to a tree and draws his daughters there; they fall in the hole, and their father abandons them.
 The girls manage to excavate an exit to the king's stables, where they live on the horses' ration.
 The king discovers them and inquires about their abilities: the elder girl claims she can sew garments for 40 men, the middle one that she can cook a large meal only with a handful of rice in an eggshell, and the youngest that she will bear him twins, a boy with golden curls and a girl with the moon on the forehead.
 The elder two fail to deliver, but their sister is pregnant with the twins.
 Spurred by envy, they take the twins, cast them in the water in a box and replace them for puppies.
-The twins are saved by a fisherman named Dazhanhuvat, and are given the names Suvsar (the girl) and Tabuldu (the boy).
-Years later, the twins' aunts send them for the branch of a magical tree, some water from a magical fountain, and finally for Karachach herself, a maiden with petrifying powers.
+The twins are saved by a fisherman named Dazhanhuvat, and are given the names Suvsar ("Сувсар", the girl) and Tabuldu ("Табулду", the boy).
+Years later, the twins' aunts discover their nephews have survived and send the "enem" to their house.
+The enem convinces Suvsar to send her twin for the branch of a magical dancing tree and some water from a magical singing fountain.
+Tabuldu goes to a palace, breaks off a branch from the tree and fetches some water from the spring, and returns home to use them in their garden.
+He plants the branch and waters it with the magical water, and suddenly the same spring appears and the branch turns into a tree with clapping leaves and dancing branches.
+Knowing the twins succeeded in their first quest, the aunts and enem send them on another quest, for Karachach herself, a maiden with petrifying powers.